Excel-DNA/Tutorials/SpecialTopics/DynamicArrays/README.md

 It's possible to make a general-purpose function that transforms a single-input, single-output function like `dnaAddThem` into an array-aware version.
 With such a helper, we can write a formula like `=dnaArrayMap2(dnaAddThem, A1:A10, B1:B10)` where we pass the single-valued `dnaAddThem` function without parentheses into the transformation function, where it will be called for every pair of inputs.
 The [`ArrayMap`](https://github.com/Excel-DNA/Samples/tree/master/ArrayMap) sample project explores in more details how this can be done.

-### Implicit intersection

-Let's now look at implicit intersection and the @-operator, and how these work with Excel-DNA functions.

-???

 ### `ExcelReference` inputs and results